RyanDCampbell/How-to-Host-a-Resume-on-GitHub-Pages/README.md

 ## Purpose

-These instructions describe the steps to follow in order to host a resume and README on GitHub Pages.
-This will be accomplished by using a variety of tools and principles explored in Andrew Etter's book _Modern Technical Writing_.
-A link to Andrew Etter's book can be found in the "More Resources" section of this README.
+The purpose of this README is to explain how to host a resume and README on GitHub Pages.

 ## Prerequisites